baoxukai/baoxukai/README.md

 - 👋 Hi, I’m @baoxukai
 - 👀 I’m interested in open source community and coding
-- 🌱 I’m currently learning big data
+- 🌱 I’m currently learning java and spark and big data
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...